sequelize/sequelize/docs/manual/other-topics/dialect-specific-things.md

 ### PostgreSQL

-The underlying connector library used by Sequelize for PostgreSQL is the [pg](https://www.npmjs.com/package/pg) npm package (version 7.0.0 or above).
+The underlying connector library used by Sequelize for PostgreSQL is the [pg](https://www.npmjs.com/package/pg) package (version 7.0.0 or above).
 The module [pg-hstore](https://www.npmjs.com/package/pg-hstore) is also necessary.

 You can provide custom options to it using the `dialectOptions` in the Sequelize constructor: